The Golden Ratio

 Foster a Sense of Familiarity

 The golden ratio is a part of the human experience that goes back through many centuries.
-As a result, it has become an ingrained part of how people perceive beauty and harmony.
+As a result, it's become an ingrained part of how people perceive beauty and harmony.
 As they incorporate the golden ratio into their design work, UX designers tap into this sense of familiarity.
-They can make an interface feel more natural and intuitive to users.
-Therefore, users can feel more comfortable and confident when they interact with it.
-That speaks to trust on a level that is deep-rooted.
-It serves as a strong foundation for design teams to build towards compelling calls-to-action, easier conversions, and long-term customer loyalty.
+They can make an interface feel more natural and intuitive to their users.
+So, users can feel more comfortable and confident when they're interacting with it.
+That speaks to trust on a level that's deep-rooted.
+It serves as a strong foundation for design teams to build towards compelling calls-to-action, easier conversions and—vitally—long-term customer loyalty.

 Illustration showing several iconic Google design elements.